CJPayne27/WaracleTechTest/README.md

 #### Supporting Documents and Information

-I generated a `test-data.xslx` file which can be found in the `/docs` folder.
+* I generated a `test-data.xslx` file which can be found in the `/docs` folder.
 I used ChatGPT to scaffold up the data so that the Database Seeding can be spun up and tore down when required (within the `/Database` endpoint)
+* There is a Postman collection for the API which contains all endpoints, some valid and invalid requests, and this is located in `\Docs\Hotel Waracle Booking Api.postman_collection.json`

-I decided on using a SQL Server 2022 Db locally.
+* I decided on using a SQL Server 2022 Db locally.
 This Db had multiple tables to hold dummy data when initially seeded, and then populated as and when was required through `POST` endpoints (mainly the `CreateBooking` endpoint).

 This solution will be hosted on Azure - location TBD.